-Rask backstops Bruins to important 4-1 win over Predators
+Rask backstops Bruins to 4-1 win over Predators

 Smith redirected Roman Josi's shot past Rask to cut the Nashville's deficit in half with 8:44 remaining in the third.

-Acciari tapped in a shot-pass from Riley Nash as the Bruins converted on a 3-on-1 chance with 4:13 to play.
+Acciari tapped in a shot-pass from Riley Nash as the Bruins converted a 3-on-1 chance with 4:13 to play.
 Backes scored an empty-netter with 1:31 left to seal it.

 NOTES: Nashville C Mike Fisher (lower body) missed his fourth straight game.
 Predators general manager David Poile told 102.5 The Game radio Tuesday he is hopeful Fisher can return ''as soon as Thursday.'' ...
 Predators D Yannick Weber (upper body) sat out for the second consecutive night. ...
 Boston C Tim Schaller (lower body) missed his ninth game in a row. ...
 Chara was named the Bruins' nominee for the Masterson Trophy, which honors dedication to hockey. ''It's a game that gives you so much delight and makes you a better person,'' the 40-year-old defenseman said. ...
-Boston recalled G Zane McIntyre from Providence of the AHL on an emergency basis two hours before the game, but was returned during the first-period intermission.
+Boston recalled G Zane McIntyre from Providence of the AHL on an emergency basis two hours before the game, but he was returned during the first-period intermission.

 UP NEXT